Support-Ukraine-Love/web/content/refugee/index.md

 ## Artists, Writers, Scientists, Scholars & Students

 * "[UChicago](https://www.uchicago.edu/) will provide full-tuition undergraduate scholarships and other resources to students and scholars affected by the invasion.
 Click [here](https://t.co/ZqvtK6KT3Z) for details."
 [Source](https://t.co/M7K2nSgE7l)
+* "The team of [Docudays and Docudays UA](https://docudays.ua/2022/news/kino/docuhelp-raising-money-to-support-the-filmmaking-community-in-ukraine/) has initiated a support fund for Ukrainian cinematographers who are boldly and desperately documenting the events of the war in Ukraine right now: recording war crimes, creating materials for foreign media and future films that will later provide more insightful view of the situation in our country."
+[Request help](https://docs.google.com/forms/d/e/1FAIpQLSee1HblSIyaDIQ5Cypu7srm6Q60_yL_4SU6BNOJxqGXGYZuHg/viewform).
 * Displaced students can study online at other universities.

     The National Agency for Quality Assurance in Higher Education: [this list](https://t.co/DcT4A5NUkH) is not exhaustive and will be updated on the official [Facebook page](https://m.facebook.com/nazyavo).

 * [FENS community support for Ukraine](https://www.fens.org/ukraine): "A list of resources shared by our community for Ukrainian scientists and students."
 * [Science For Ukraine](https://scienceforukraine.eu/table.html) has a database of current help offers, with many paid job listings, in the sciences.
+    * [Interactive Map](https://scienceforukraine.eu/) of Universities assisting Ukrainian refugees.
 * [ARTMargins Online | Resources for Artists and Scholars Forced to Flee Ukraine](https://artmargins.com/resources-for-ukrane/?fbclid=IwAR0aaCACIGsUVpYWKrvN9f1lFEs1mZWWasQ7n7w_QwjtRWa437No8Ouv9Fg): "...growing list of resources (primarily art- and research-related), including residencies, fellowships,  internships, and emergency funds."

     You can submit resources you're aware of to them.
 They will continue to update.
 (Also includes: Cultural Heritage and Evacuation of Art resources.) (_This is a valuable site!_)